mchmarny/timeseries-samples/README.md

 # timeseries-samples

-A few samples of time-series data management using [influxdb](http://influxdb.com/).
-The included `mock.js` generates second-resolution percentage data for CPU Utilization and Free Memory.
+A few samples of time-series data management.
+After a pretty positive experience with [influxdb](http://influxdb.com/) I wanted to create a super simple telemetry producer to spotlight a few time series data queries in influxdb.
+To do this, the included `mock.js` will generate second-resolution metric data for CPU Utilization and Free Memory on your local machine.

 ![](./screen_shot.png)

-## a few example queries
+## Sample queries

-Simple select of all value

-`select * from mem_series;`

 Select of values based on time

 `select sample_value from cpu_series where time > '2013-08-12 23:32:01.232'`

-95th percentile of value in 5 second intervals
+On the fly 90th percentile of value in 5 second intervals.
+No windowing or period tables required.

-`select percentile(sample_value, 95) from mem_series group by time(5s);`
+`select percentile(sample_value, 90) from mem_series group by time(5s);`

-Standard deviation of value in 5 second intervals
+Standard deviation of value in 5 second intervals.
+Again, all ad-hoc, downsampling

 `select stddev(sample_value) from cpu_series group by time(1m);`